NLnetLabs/routinator/doc/manual/source/manual-page.rst

       Returns the current status of the Routinator instance.
 This is similar to the output of the **/metrics** endpoint but in a more human friendly format.

+      This endpoint also includes a list of issues encountered while fetching data sorted by repository and validating data sorted by publication point.

 /api/v1/status
       Returns the current status in JSON format.